gzldsss/Isle-of-Regrets-A-Vivid-Odyssey/WEEKLYDIARY.md

 ![IMG_1136](https://github.com/gzldsss/Isle-of-Regrets-A-Vivid-Odyssey/assets/118484191/42d5f560-538d-47de-859c-e62a02ec2dd0)

+At the same time I was looking for a style that I liked.

 ## 😈Week 07

 I gave up on the previous plot because the scenes were too complicated and bothered me so much.